lucasmgomez/SP500-TimeSeries-Forcasting/Version 3/README.md

 # LSTM SPY Time series forcasting

-Using PyTorch I create a model to predict 14 or 30 days ahead the SPY weekly average.
+Using PyTorch I created a LSTM model to predict 14 or 30 days ahead the SPY weekly average.
 The SPY is the ETF of the S&P500.
 Model was trained on daily and weekly averages of the following indicators and tickers...

  'MACD',
  'SOMA 1W Delta',